Amy Traggianese | September 2016

 Educators need to reflect on how lessons are working for their students and listen to what they need.
 Do they need time to mix colors to discover twenty ways to make brown?
 Does a fourth grader need time to pet a really fuzzy pipe cleaner?
 Do some students need to spread creamy slip all over their hands so they can understand the properties of clay?
 Today, I watched a third-grade student color the back of her hand with a marker.
 Later, when I asked her what happened to her hand, she said, “Oh, the marker slipped.”
 No, there was way too much marker on her hand for that!
 Perhaps she needed to experiment with how that might feel on her skin.

 One particular student helped me realize this need for experimentation.
 Last year, during a 1st-grade found-object printing lesson I decided to take some pictures of students with their creations.

 All of the students loved the printing experience and one particular student actually said, “This is the best day of my life!”

 What a great thing for me to hear!

 I asked this child why today was the best day of his life, he explained, “Look at how cool my hands look!
 Now that is ART!”

-And so I was reminded, by a 6 year old, that the process of learning and experimenting with different media can be more meaningful to students than any product.
+And so I was reminded, by a 6-year-old, that the process of learning and experimenting with different media can be more meaningful to students than any product or process.